 However, in this article, I’ve taken my time to write out the numerous benefits you would enjoy as an IOSH member.

 And the membership category is available for anyone who wants to join IOSH.

 IOSH membership will enhance your career prospects.

-When submitting your CV to a potential employer or a potential hiring company, being an IOSH member puts you in the frontline for your CV to be selected.
+When submitting your CV to a potential employer or a potential hiring company, being an IOSH member puts you on the frontline for your CV to be selected.

 IOSH has a career hub that offers great resources and tools to help you get ahead in your job hunt.
 And also to acquire new knowledge for your business skills.

-Career hub will assist you in finding that great information and knowledge that will support your CV and cover letter building.
+Career Hub will assist you in finding the great information and knowledge that will support your CV and cover letter building.

-In the career hub, you can get all types of aptitude test for your practice and to further equip you.
+In the career hub, you can get all types of aptitude tests for your practice and to further equip you.

-There is an interview simulator to enhance your confidence and puts you in the light for a real interview.
+There is an interview simulator to enhance your confidence and put you in the light for a real interview.

 Expanding your network of like-minded professionals.